Roger Clarke's Web-Site

 Content analysis is accepted as a research technique within the IS discipline, but its use has been somewhat limited.
 For example, in a survey of the papers published in six leading IS journals during the 1990s, Mingers (2003) found that the use of content analysis as a research technique was evident in only four of the journals, and even in those four in only 1-3% of all papers published during that time.

 In February 2017, of the nearly 15,000 refereed papers indexed in the AIS electronic library, 13 had the term 'content analysis' in the title, and 69 in the Abstract.
 Annex 3 presents 10 instances which together provide an indication of the range of applications and approaches.
 A total of 770 papers of the 15,000 contained the term - c.
 5%.
-This is, however, subject to over-inclusiveness (where the term is used in a manner different from that applied in this paper, e.g. where the technique is mentioned in passing, or the application is to interview transcripts) and to under-inclusiveness (e.g. some other term is used for essentially the same technique).
-In recently-published papers, the most common forms of text that have been subjected to content analysis appear to be social media and message content, with other categories including newspaper articles, corporations' 'letters to shareholders' and journal articles.
+This is, however, subject to over-inclusiveness (e.g. where the technique is merely mentioned in passing, where the term is used in a manner different from that applied in this paper, and where the technique is applied to interview transcripts rather than to published transcripts).
+It is also subject to under-inclusiveness (e.g. where some other term is used for essentially the same technique).
+In recently-published papers, the most common forms of text that have been subjected to content analysis appear to be social media and other message content, with other categories including newspaper articles and corporations' 'letters to shareholders'.

 The literature relating to the above four categories of content analysis provides a considerable amount of information relevant to the current project.
 However, there is a dimension of the project that is not addressed by these techniques, and guidance needed to be sought elsewhere.

 The previous sections have considered the analysis of content.
 The other area in which further insight was sought relates to the purpose for which the analysis is undertaken.